-General agreement – General payment service agreement, conditions of which are applied to the Merchant.
+General agreement – General payment service agreement, the conditions of which are applied to the Merchant.

 Deposit – funds reserved on the Merchant's Paysera account, which secure payers' requirements to the Merchant arising from disputes.

 E-shop – a website of the Merchant provided in the Questionnaire, where the Merchant offers their goods and services.

-Refund – a claim against the Client to refund money when disputing the Transaction according to ICCO regulations.
+Refund – a claim against the Client to refund money when disputing the Transaction according to ICCO Rules and Regulations.

-Questionnaire – a questionnaire where the Merchant provides detailed information about him/herself, their E-shop, goods and services and types of accepted Cards.
+Questionnaire – a questionnaire where the Merchant provides detailed information about themselves, their E-shop, goods and services, and types of accepted Cards.
 The Questionnaire is an integral part of the present Supplement.

 Card – Visa/Visa Electron, MasterCard, or Maestro payment card used to carry out Transactions.

-Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant on the E-shop.
+Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant in the E-shop.

-Merchant – a Client of Paysera System, a legal person registered in the center of registers of a member country of the European Union, who has entered into the General agreement with Paysera and while selling goods and services uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera, and aims to use the service of Collection of payments via the Internet with payment cards resold by Paysera.
+Merchant – a Client of the Paysera System, a legal person registered in the centre of registers of a member country of the European Union, who has entered into the General agreement with Paysera and while selling goods and services uses one or more services of payment collection for Merchants, indicated in the System and provided by Paysera, and aims to use the service of Collection of payments via the Internet with payment cards resold by Paysera.

-(*Explanation: When provisions of the General Payment Service Agreement are applied for all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General payment agreement are applied only for Merchants, the term “Merchant” is used).
+(*Explanation: When provisions of the General Payment Service Agreement are applied to all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General payment agreement are applied only to Merchants, the term “Merchant” is used).

 PCI DSS – payment card industry data security standards.

-Buyer – the payer and/or the final recipient of services provided and goods sold by the Merchant using the System for collection of payments.
+Buyer – the payer and/or the final recipient of services provided and goods sold by the Merchant using the System for the collection of payments.